edgedb/edgedb/docs/guides/deployment/index.rst

 Deployment
 ==========

-EdgeDB can be hosted on all major cloud hosting platforms.
-The guides below demonstrate how to spin up both a managed PostgreSQL instance and a container running Gel `in Docker <https://github.com/edgedb/edgedb-docker>`_.
+|Gel| can be hosted on all major cloud hosting platforms.
+The guides below
+demonstrate how to spin up both a managed PostgreSQL instance and a container running Gel `in Docker <https://github.com/edgedb/edgedb-docker>`_.